 As a logical consequence of the critical workshops, A*DESK three years later began a programme of Advanced studies oriented towards introducing participants into the professional arena of contemporary art, inviting guests and adding different itineraries and formats.

 In 2009, A*DESK was constituted as the Independent Institute for Criticism and Contemporary Art from Barcelona.
-A*DESK is independent to the extent that it is an initiative of a group of art critics and is not dependent on any other art or public institution; it is an institute because it is dedicated to the formation, publication and development of cultural projects; its mission is the development of critical thought through culture and contemporary art; and it is made in Barcelona, that is to say from its headquarters in Barcelona it develops wide-ranging, open, urban and cosmopolitan thought..
+A*DESK is independent to the extent that it is an initiative of a group of art critics and is not dependent on any other art or public institution; it is an institute because it is dedicated to the formation, publication and development of cultural projects; its mission is the development of critical thought through culture and contemporary art; and it is made in Barcelona, that is to say from its headquarters in Barcelona it develops wide-ranging, open, urban, cosmopolitan and international thought.

 In 2012 A*DESK (with a team made up of Montse Badia, David G. Torres, Esther Prat, Marina Vives, Neus Bou, Jo Milne and a large number of permanent collaborators) restructured its content on the web and revitalised its space in Gracia, Barcelona, as a place for presentations, specific events and the development of courses and workshops.